apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the method to proactively switch the current leader to a new replica to minimize the impact on availability.
+<p>Switchover defines how to proactively switch the current leader to a new replica to minimize the impact on availability.
 This action is typically invoked when the leader is about to become unavailable due to events, such as:</p>
 <ul>
 <li>switchover</li>